Lepimini/Embroidermodder/README.md

 Note that most of these features will be released with version 2.1, which is planned for around early 2023.

-### FreeGLUT 3

-We're working on an FreeGLUT 3 version of the library that will require no non-standard dependencies not included in the source.

-On systems where you use `--build-dependencies` the system will build and install the libraries if they are not already present from the versions in `extern/`.
-This way a copy of the Embroidermodder 2 source code on a machine with a build environment can be built without a connection to the internet access and insures against FreeGLUT 3 going out of support.

 ### Current work

-1. Converting C++ to C throughout.
+1. Converting C++ to Python throughout.
-    1. All comments to multiline `/* C-style comments */`.
+    1. All comments to docstrings or `#`-style.
-    2. Replace variables with variables of C or libembroidery type.
+    2. Replace variables with structs or libembroidery type.
        (QColor to EmbColor, QPointF to EmbVector)
     3. Reduce the reliance on Qt functions while allowing boot of the program.
-    4. Turn settings into array type, to aid read/write in loops.
-    5. QCheckBoxes into an array to simplify `Settings_Dialog::createTabOpenSave`.
+    4. Find TK equaivalents to existing Qt code
 2. OpenGL Rendering
     1. "Real" rendering to see what the embroidery looks like.
     2. Icons and toolbars.